stonepros/stone/doc/radosgw/ldap-auth.rst

   "objectclass=inetorgperson"

-The Ceph Object Gateway will generate the search filter as usual with the user name from the token and the value of ``rgw_ldap_dnattr``.
+The Stone Object Gateway will generate the search filter as usual with the user name from the token and the value of ``rgw_ldap_dnattr``.
 The constructed filter is then combined with the partial filter from the ``rgw_search_filter`` attribute.
 Depending on the user name and the settings the final search filter